Back to overview

 • Get involved with your university’s law society; engage and make the most out of the opportunities on offer (eg, mooting).

-• Familiarise yourself with the new route to qualifying – the Solicitors Qualifying Exam (SQE) – via LCN’s dedicated SQE hub.
+• Familiarise yourself with the new route to qualifying – the Solicitors Qualifying Exam (SQE) – via LCN’s dedicated SQE hub, sponsored by The University of Law.

 • Try to secure work experience (legal or non-legal).
 This could be pro bono work or a part-time job to help build your transferrable skills.
 Check the Solicitors Regulation Authority’s requirements for qualifying work experience (QWE) because any legal experience you complete between now and taking the SQE exams could count as QWE.

-Find out more about commercial awareness, its importance and how to build yours with LCN’s Commercial awareness dedicated hub – plus read our feature on trending commercial issues in 2024.
+Find out more about commercial awareness, its importance and how to build yours with LCN’s Commercial awareness hub, sponsored by Mayer Brown International LLP – plus read our feature on trending commercial issues to know in 2025.

 • Continue to work hard at your academic studies.